How To Write A Perfect LinkedIn Headline

 How to choose the right keywords for your profile Headline

-LinkedIn have said that if you want your LinkedIn profile to be discoverable online, you will need to include keywords specific to the type of role associated with your work and with the words people will use to search for such roles on LinkedIn.
+LinkedIn has said that if you want your LinkedIn profile to be discoverable online, you will need to include keywords specific to the type of role associated with your work and with the words people will use to search for such roles on LinkedIn.

 By default, LinkedIn will create a headline for you based on your current job title and company.
 For example: